Gururaj-Allagi/FlipKartAssignment/README.md

 4. Check for errors, and respond to them
 5. Split your code into short, focused units
 6. Scripting can be done in Java or Python using Selenium

-If you have any custom instructions on how to run the assignment, please add them to a README file in your repository

 Question:
 1. Your Business Analyst has asked to write an automation script which can search for iPhones having a maximum price of INR 40,000 on Flipkart website.